CARROT CAKE SOURDOUGH PANCAKES

 Anyway, these Carrot Cake Sourdough Pancakes are different.
-They don't need Nutella (did that really just come out of my mouth?).
-They ask for walnuts, and maple-syrup, and fresh, healthy Greek yogurt.
-Well, yes... and caramelised bacon.
+They don't need Nutella (did I really just say that?).
+They ask for walnuts and maple-syrup...
+Well, yes... and caramelised bacon...
 Not convinced yet?

 Makes app.
 20 pancakes of app.
 11cm - ¼ inch diameter, using ¼ cup as scoop